- Home

 Your rent helps provide services including maintaining your home and more.

-In 2022/2023 we made a surplus of £25 million, which we reinvest back into the business where it helps pay for things like:
+In 2024/2025 we made a surplus of £35 million.
+We reinvest our surplus back into the business where it helps pay for things like this:

 Making a surplus is important as it: